fChristenson/service-level-oauth-provider/README.md

 most commonly to provide a third party system with access to resources held by another system.

-Examples of this is the Google API's, if you want the data Google has for your own system it is through using Oauth you will get it.
+An example of this is the Google API, if you want the data Google has for your own system it is through using Oauth you will get it.

 DO NOT COPY PASTE THIS CODE FOR PRODUCTION USAGE IT IS FOR LEARNING ONLY